Did you know pharmacists can help you manage medicines for yourself and those you ca...

 Your community pharmacy can help by packing your regular medicines into a special dosing device called a Dose Administration Aid (DAA).

 Medicine-related hospital admissions remain a significant problem in Australia.
-It is estimated that 190,000 people are admitted to hospital each year in Australia as a result of medicine-related problems.
+It is estimated that up to 400,000 people are admitted to hospital each year in Australia as a result of medicine-related problems.

 DAAs can assist you to clearly see when to take your medicines and quickly check that you have taken your medicines.